-Cincinnati Drug Possession & Trafficking Lawyers
+Cincinnati Drug Possession & Trafficking Attorneys

 Both drug possession and drug trafficking are serious criminal offenses in the state of Ohio.
 The penalties for each offense are harsh, and may include jail or prison time, steep fines, driver’s license suspension, and mandatory community service.
 A conviction for either of these drug crimes can severely damage your reputation and make it very difficult for you to secure a job, housing, student loans, and more.

 If you or someone you love has been arrested for or charged with possession of a controlled substance or drug trafficking, you need a seasoned defense team on your side; you need L. Patrick Mulligan & Associates, LLC.
-With over 50 years of combined legal experience, our Cincinnati drug possession and trafficking attorneys are prepared to fight for your rights, your future, and your freedom.
+With over 50 years of combined legal experience, our Cincinnati drug possession and trafficking lawyer are prepared to fight for your rights, your future, and your freedom.
 We represent clients in Hamilton, Brown, Allen, Clermont, Warren, Montgomery, and Butler Counties.

 Call now for a free consultation: (937) 685-7006.

 Ohio state law defines “drug possession” as knowingly having a controlled substance in your physical possession, either on your person or in a pocket, bag, purse, etc. that is in your possession.
 Ohio also recognizes “constructive possession,” which is the act of knowingly being aware that a controlled substance is nearby/in close enough proximity to actually possess.

 Possible Defenses for OH Drug Possession & Trafficking Charges